FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public Task PerformInAppRateAsync();
 ```
-> **For iOS**: if the device current OS version is 10.3 or newer, this method will raise an in-app review popup of your current application, otherwise, it will display an alert announcing that it's not supported.
+> **For iOS**: if the device's current OS version is 10.3 or newer, this method will raise an in-app review popup of your current application, otherwise, it will display an alert announcing that it's not supported.

 ```csharp
 /// <summary>